-- → Use the presentation to briefly explain the four persuasion techniques (activating strong emotions, simplifying ideas, attacking opponents, responding to our needs and values). - → For each technique have a slide with one or more media examples and ask the students to identify and explain the major persuasion technique that is used.
+- → Use the presentation to briefly explain the four common manipulation techniques (activating strong emotions, simplifying ideas, attacking opponents, responding to our needs and values. - → For each technique have a slide with one or more media examples and ask the students to identify and explain the major manipulation technique that is used.

-- → Persuasion is aimed at changing people's opinion, attitude, and behavior. - → Identifying common persuasion techniques in arguments and media messages (activating strong emotions, simplifying ideas, attacking opponents or responding to our needs and values) is helpful not to get manipulated.
+- → Manipulation techniques are aimed at changing people's opinion, attitude, and behavior. - → Identifying common manipulation techniques in arguments and media messages (activating strong emotions, simplifying ideas, attacking opponents or responding to our needs and values) is helpful not to get manipulated.